Can CNNs Be More Robust Than Transformers?: Components Combination

 \section{Components Combination}

-In this section, we investigate whether all components combined will lead to better results.
-We choose a 16$\times$16 patchify stem with patch size, 11$\times$11 kernel size, and the corresponding optimal position for placing normalization and activation layer for all architectures (except for ResNet-Inverted-DW, we use 7$\times$7 kernel size as we empirically find using too large kernel size (e.g., 11$\times$11) can lead to unstable training).
-As shown in Tab. \ref{Experiment: Patch Embedding + Large Kernel Size}, Tab.~\ref{Experiment: Patch Embedding + Few Norm Act}, Tab. \ref{Experiment: Large Kernel Size + Few Norm Act}, and Tab.~\ref{Experiment: Patch Embedding + Large Kernel Size + Few Norm Act}, \textit{we can see these simple designs not only work well when they are individually employed with ResNet, but even work better when they are simultaneously employed}.
-Also, when all three designs are used, we see now ResNet beats DeiT on all four out-of-distribution benchmarks .
-These results again verify the effectiveness of our proposed architecture design, and also implies that a pure CNN without any self-attention-like block achieves just as good robustness as ViT.
-From now on, for simplicity, we will term ResNet-DW with our choice of ViT-style patchify stem, large kernel size, and fewer activation and normalization layers as Robust-ResNet-DW (and similar for others).
+In this section, we explore the impact of combining all the proposed components on the model's performance.
+Specifically, we adopt a 16$\times$16 patchify stem and an 11$\times$11 kernel size, along with the corresponding optimal position for placing the normalization and activation layer for all architectures.
+An exception here is ResNet-Inverted-DW, for which we use 7$\times$7 kernel size, as we empirically found that using a too-large kernel size (\eg, 11$\times$11) can lead to unstable training

+As shown in Tab.~\ref{Experiment: Patch Embedding + Large Kernel Size + Few Norm Act}, and Tab.~\ref{Experiment: Patch Embedding + Large Kernel Size}, Tab.~\ref{Experiment: Patch Embedding + Few Norm Act}, Tab.~\ref{Experiment: Large Kernel Size + Few Norm Act} in Appendix~\ref{sec: more combine exps}, \textit{we can see these simple designs not only work well when individually applied to ResNet, but work even better when used together}.
+Moreover, by employing all three designs, ResNet now outperforms DeiT on all four out-of-distribution benchmarks.
+These results confirm the effectiveness of our proposed architecture designs and suggest that a pure CNN without any self-attention-like block can achieve robustness as good as ViT.